 This reliable cultivar adds rich blue tones to the Herbaceous Island Beds.

 The genus Salvia is invaluable in the garden, numbering over 900 species of annuals, biennials, perennials and shrubs.
-In all species the flowers are 2-lipped, with an erect, hooded upper lib, and a spreading 2-toothed lower lip, and it is this characteristic, along with the scented foliage and often square stems which places them in the mint family, Lamiaceae.
-Salvia x superba is a hardy, herbaceous hybrid of S. nemerosa and S. pratensis, and ‘Mainacht’ is a clump-forming cultivar with erect terminal racemes of intense indigo-blue flowers, which contrast well with the deep green foliage.
-It was raised in Germany by Ernst Pagels in 1956.
+In all species the flowers are 2-lipped, with an erect, hooded upper lip, and a spreading 2-toothed lower lip.
+It is this characteristic, along with the scented foliage and often square stems which places them in the mint family, Lamiaceae.
+Salvia x superba is a hardy, herbaceous hybrid of S. nemerosa and S. pratensis.
+Raised in Germany by Ernst Pagels in 1956, ‘Mainacht’ is a reliable clump-forming cultivar.
+It has erect terminal racemes of intense indigo-blue flowers produced from early to midsummer, and dead-heading will encourage repeat flowering.
+The flowers are nectar-rich and highly attractive to bees.